lewagon/ruby-101-challenges/03-Build-name/README.md

 - Methods
 - Methods **return** something and then you operate on that (for example you can `puts` it)
 - Interpolation
-- Methods Parameters vs. Arguments
+- Method Parameters vs. Arguments